slotThe/xmonad/tutorial.md

 There may be some programs that you don't want xmonad to tile.
 The classic example is Gimp; it pops up all sorts of new windows all the time, and they work best at defined sizes.
-It makes sense for xmonad to ignore these kinds of windows.
+It makes sense for xmonad to float these kinds of windows by default.

 This kind of behaviour can be achieved via the `manageHook`, which runs when windows are created.
 There are several functions to help you match